Search and paginate

 Pagination

 In Lume you can create multiple pages using a generator.
-Pagination is basically the same thing: the creation of multiple pages using the result of a search.
+Pagination uses basically the same concept to create multiple pages using the result of a search.

 Let's say we want to paginate some pages in groups of 10 elements.
 We could do it manually with a generator: